winahyu/grafana-tool/README.md

 # grafana-tool

-to backup all grafana v8.x dasboard
+to backup all grafana v8.x dasboard use dashboard-backup.sh